shrysr/hugo-sr/content/post/website-setup-apr-2020.md

 > I use the excellent ox-hugo package to maintain my entire blog in a
 > single Org file.
 Any screenshots or pictures are simply added via drag
 > and drop (org-web-tools and org-download) and ox-hugo takes care of
 > exporting the pictures the correct directory.
+I doubt it can get too
+> much easier than it is right now.
+The only thing that would make it
+> easier if I just commit an Org source file, and have an automated
+> process to check whether the site builds as expected or not.

 ## Some alternative approaches: {#some-alternative-approaches}